martinsookael/Imaginarium/README.txt

 1. install Community Tools - http://communitytools.info/get-it/download/
 2. download this package here.
 3. move /imagimodule to sites/all/modules/imagimodule and enable it.
-4. move everything else to sites/all/themes/
+4. move everything else to sites/all/themes/imaginarium (create the folder yourself)
 5. enable Imaginarium and mark as default in Themes
 6. unenable "cmtls" from Sections
 7. go to Blocks: